webberwang/nx/docs/angular/api-react/schematics/storybook-configuration.md

 Type: `boolean`

-Automatically generate \*.stories.ts files for components declared in this library.
+Automatically generate \*.stories.ts files for components declared in this library or application.

 ### js